qeeqbox/honeypots/README.md

 The honeypots are: dns ftp httpproxy http https imap mysql pop3 postgres redis smb smtp socks5 ssh telnet vnc mssql elastic ldap.

-The honeypots output can be logged to a database, file, terminal or syslog
+The honeypots output can be logged to a postgres database, file, terminal or syslog

 ## Install
 ```